danjust/WhaleNet/README.md

 # WhaleNet
-Code related to kaggle challenge
+Code related to kaggle challenge.
+Uses siamese convolutional networks to identify whales from images of their flukes.